NeoSoundFonts/Aspirin-DX-Soundbank/Readme.md

 Notes:

-Instruments that reserved for future use are prefixed with "R-".
+Instruments that reserved for future use are prefixed with "R-".<br>
 Samples available but not implemented at now, indicated with "\*" (Asterisk).

 ---